TalentLayer/talentlayer-contracts/docs/troubleshooting.md

 ## Deploy

-- Due to slow network on goerli, there is a wait in the execution off `setup-allFakeData`
+- Due to slow network on sometimes on testnet, there is a wait in the execution off `setup-allFakeData`

 ## Subgraph